 - It is the human ability to perceive and distinguish between colours that provides an important basis for the way that we sense and make sense of the world.

 - A distinction can be made between the physical properties of things in the world around us and how they appear to a human observer.
-So a small rock in a garden can be described in terms of physical properties but these don’t explain why a child sees a cat moving in the shadows.
+So a small rock in a garden can be described in terms of physical properties but these don’t explain why, the same situation, a child sees a cat moving in the shadows.